-Together the initial state, actions and transition model implicitly defines the state space of the problem State space: set of all states reachable from the initial state by any sequence of actions.
+State space: set of all states reachable from the initial state by any sequence of actions

 - The goal test, determining whether the current state is a goal state.
-Here, the goal state is {In: Bucharest} - The path cost function, which determines the cost of each path, is reflecting in the performance measure.
+Here, the goal state is {In: Bucharest} - The path cost function, which determine the cost of each path, which is reflecting in the performance measure.